 Arctic Five Fellows

 The Arctic Five Fellows initiative aims to support emerging scholars’ entry into fields of Arctic research and research cooperation.
-The first Call for Fellows is planned for late 2022.
-Read more about the upcoming call
+Read more about the current call .

 Arctic Five collaborations are developed within and across the key focus areas of Energy, Health and Well-being, Mining, Regional development, Teacher education, and issues relating to the Sápmi / Indigenous people.

 Engagement with local communities, indigenous and minority populations for better understanding of nordic educational features.

 Possibilities and barriers for sustainable renewable energy for both reduced climate change and a strengthened circular economy.